sigu-training/clinical_genomics/index.md

 - [Online Mendelian Inheritance in Man](https://www.omim.org/)
 - [**dbNSFP**](https://sites.google.com/site/jpopgen/dbNSFP), a big database of curated annotations and precomputed functional predictions for all potential non-synonymous and splice-site single-nucleotide variants in the human genome

+Several tools and softwares are available for variant annotation, here is a list of the most used ones:
 ## Annotation Software and tools
 **Local installation**:
 - [Variant Effect Predictor](https://www.ensembl.org/info/docs/tools/vep/index.html)